-Level 5 is the same level as a foundation degree and is more of a professional qualification, for paid work.
+Level 5 is the same level as a foundation degree and is more of a professional qualification.
 Level 5 opens the door to work with language centres and private schools, that offer better rates of pay, better benefits, and more security.
 If you’re considering Europe or the Middle East, Level 5 is expected as a minimum.

 What is the difference between i-to-i’s Level 5 courses?

-Putting aside the weekend teaching element, the 180-hour TEFL course will train you to teach English and qualify you as a TEFL teacher.
+The 180-hour TEFL Certificate will train you up in all the basics and get you qualified to teach English.
 It includes teaching vocabulary, teaching grammar, understanding context and teaching different age groups – you can see a full module breakdown on the website.

 The 300-hour Diploma includes an extra 120 hours of study completely dedicated to online teaching and teaching business English, so it’s best suited for those that want to access higher paying jobs and more adult students.
 It’s also good for online teaching.

-The 420-hour Advanced Diploma is the best course we do.
+The 420-hour Advanced Diploma is our ’employer-preferred’ course.
 It includes everything the previous courses cover, plus additional courses in teaching IELTS and teaching other subjects in English (Maths, Geography and Science).
 It opens the most doors and will qualify you for the highest salaries.
-It’s also best for those that want to teach online, as IELTS tutoring, and Business English, are often taught to adults via online platforms/employers.
+It’s also great for those that want to teach online, as IELTS tutoring, and Business English, are often taught to adults via online platforms/employers.

 Why do TEFL courses have different numbers of hours?

-The hours are the building blocks of the qualification.
-If you have completed more hours, it makes your qualification more competitive.
+The hours are the building blocks of the qualification, and they demonstrate to employers and students how much training you’ve completed.
+If you’ve completed more hours, it makes your qualification more competitive.

 Which course is best for teaching online?